Ahnaf-dev/teashop-ecommerce/README.md

 - **Responsive Design:** Ensured that the site is accessible and functional across a variety of devices and screen sizes through responsive web design.

 - **Deployment and Hosting:** Deployed the project to Vercel and configured sensitive information through environment variables.

+*Note:* Use a test card https://docs.stripe.com/testing as the checkout is in test mode.